plus1-seandan/family-app-server/README.md

 ![](family360.gif)

-Note: This is in combination with the backend project ([repo](https://github.com/seanysdan/family-app-client)).
+Note: This is in combination with the frontend project ([repo](https://github.com/seanysdan/family-app-client)).

 ## Running the project